rsyslog/rsyslog/source/imtcp.rst

    preserve some queue space for inputs that can not throttle (like UDP), but it may have some undesired effect in some configurations.
    Still, we consider this as a useful setting and thus it is the default.
-To turn the handling off, simply configure that explicitely.
+To turn the handling off, simply configure that explicitly.
 -  **MaxListeners** <number>
     Sets the maximum number of listeners (server ports) supported.
    Default is 20.
 This must be set before the first $InputTCPServerRun